george-williamson/advent-of-code/README.md

 # Advent of Code Solutions 🎄

 A repositiory to store my solutions to the annual advent of code puzzles.

- 🐍 All of my solutions are written in Python.
+All of my solutions are written in Python.

 ## 📝 Learnings

-### Python
+### :snake: Python
 *Python learnings go here.*

-### Algorithm Patterns
+### 🧠 Algorithm Patterns
 *Algorithm learnings go here.*

 ### Misc